sunny-1651/manual-approval/README.md

 # Manual Workflow Approval

+## This branch is for my personal use of the feature I added, creating approvals in a different repo than were the workflow is run.

 [![ci](https://github.com/trstringer/manual-approval/actions/workflows/ci.yaml/badge.svg)](https://github.com/trstringer/manual-approval/actions/workflows/ci.yaml)

 Pause a GitHub Actions workflow and require manual approval from one or more approvers before continuing.